-The SENDCO meets regularly with class teachers to give support and advice.
-SEND Information report and provision are discussed regularly at staff meetings in order to raise the achievement of children with SEND.
-Special Educational Needs provision is an integral part of the School Development Plan.
-The SENDCO oversees the provision using provision mapping.
-The SENDCO meets regularly with the Learning Support Assistants to review progress and give advice, and monitors the placement of LSA support throughout the school.
+The SENCO meets regularly with class teachers to give support and advice.
+SEND Information report and provision are discussed regularly at staff meetings to raise the achievement of children with SEND.
+Special Educational Needs provision is an integral part of the School Development Plan and is included in the evaluation process.
+The SENCO meets regularly with the Learning Support Assistants to review progress and give advice, and monitor the LSA support throughout the school.
 This is dependent on the Special Educational Needs requirements and this placement may change as the needs of the children change.
 There is opportunity for informal daily contact between staff to discuss concerns.

 Parents/guardians are kept informed by class teachers and are encouraged to be involved in the support of their child whenever possible.
-Pupils with Education, Health and Care Plans have an Annual review with the parents/guardians, SENDCO and Key workers.
+Pupils with Education, Health and Care Plans have an Annual Review with the parents/guardians, Local Authority SEN Officer, SENCO and Key workers.
 Where there is a concern that parents need extra support, the staff would refer them to the Out of School Liaison Officer (OSLO).
 If the situation becomes more worrying, the EHA (Early Help Assessment) and TAF (Team Around the Family) processes would be used to identify areas for change and engage support from other professionals.